The Plan, for us to get back on the Road

 Below are the links to each state’s respective guidelines on the 3 Step Framework.

 State border remains but the recreational travel limit will be extended from 50kms to 150kms from home starting May 16.
-Holiday travel will be allowed in home regions from June 12.
+Home regions will allow holiday travel from June 12.
 Hiking and camping in national parks will be allowed from July 10.

 State border restrictions remain in place, including bans on regional travel.
 Exercise can be 30 kilometres from home.
 From June 15, visits to shacks, camping and overnight boating allowed.